SCT-devTeam/SCT-Mobile/README.md

 ## Demo

+You can find some screenshots of the application in [docs/demo.md](docs/demo.md)

 We have configured 2 instances of SCT² so that you can test before installing it in your home.

 One instance connected to the `master` branch (stable | slow ring) available at <https://sct-backend-prod.herokuapp.com>